Ashgabat: Health

 Ashgabat is a center for healthcare and medical training of Turkmenistan.
 Large-scale reconstruction work on buildings and modernization of the material and technical base of existing healthcare institutions is constantly ongoing in the city.

 The Directorate of International Medical Centers in Ashgabat includes International Center Ene mähri (maternity hospital), International Center of Endocrinology and Surgery, International Center of Head and Neck Diseases, International Center of Eye Diseases, Ashgabat Dental Center, International Center of Cardiology, International Center of Internal Medicine, International Center of Neurology, International Diagnostic Center, International Education and Science Center, International Diagnostic Center, International Education and Science Center, International Center of Traumatology and International Burn Center.
 The main medical centers are located along Professor Hans Meissner Avenue in the south of Ashgabat.
 In 2024, they were opened International Health and Rehabilitation Center, and the International Scientific and Clinical Center of Physiology.

-Medical and preventive institutions in Ashgabat include: Scientific-Clinical Center of Oncology, Scientific-clinical center for Maternal and Child health, Treatment and Consultative centre named after S.А.Niyazov, Hospital with Scientific Clinical Centre of Cardiology, Emergency First Aid Center, Central Bureau of Pathologic Anatomy, Central Bureau of Forensic Medicine, Central Medical-Recovery Hospital, Medical Diagnostic Center.
+Medical and preventive institutions in Ashgabat include: Scientific-Clinical Center of Oncology, Scientific-clinical center for Maternal and Child health, Treatment and Consultative centre named after S.А.Nyýazow, Hospital with Scientific Clinical Centre of Cardiology, Emergency First Aid Center, Central Bureau of Pathologic Anatomy, Central Bureau of Forensic Medicine, Central Medical-Recovery Hospital, Medical Diagnostic Center.

 The Directorate of Infectious Disease Centers is located in the Choganly residential complex in the north of Ashgabat, which includes Central Dermatovenerological Hospital, Treatment and prevention Center for infectious diseases, Blood Center, National AIDS Prevention Center, Center for Treatment and Prevention of Tuberculosis and Centralized Laboratory.

 The central office of the State Sanitary and Epidemiological Service is located in Ashgabat.
 The Center for Public Health and Nutrition and the Center for the Prevention of Particularly Dangerous Infections operate in Ashgabat.

 As of 2018, there are 16 outpatient clinic's operating in the Ashgabat.